Installing the Download-Version

 We cannot answer any questions regarding your FTP-or login-credentials; we do NOT have this information.

-Now upload the setup.php and ccm19.zip files to the root-directory of your website (or any folder you create).
+Now upload the setup.php and ccm19.zip files to the root-directory of your website (or to any folder you create).

-By default, CCM19 creates a subfolder /ccm19.
-So please place your files as you see fit.
+By default, CCM19 creates a subfolder named /ccm19.
+So place your files as you see fit.
 If you want to install CCM19 in the current directory instead of a subfolder, please enter ./ in the directory field.

 Note on PHP Version